Folk Orthodoxy: Blaise as a cattle god

-In Slavic folk tradition saint Vlasius is the patron saint of cattle, "washing milk from cows" at the end of winter.
-Traditional representations of St. Vlasius go back to the image of the Slavic cattle god Volos.
+In Slavic folk tradition, Saint Blaise is the patron saint of cattle, "washing milk from cows" at the end of winter.
+Traditional representations of St. Blaise go back to the image of the Slavic cattle god Volos.
 The combination of the images of a pagan deity and a Christian saint in the popular consciousness was probably facilitated by the sonic proximity of their names.
 In Russia, with the Baptism of Russia churches of Saint Blasius were often erected on places of pagan worship of Volos.